bbatsov/blog/_posts/2011-04-27-programming-languages-worth-learning.markdown

 processing ever and an extremely flexible(albeit a bit of confusing) syntax.

-Pick up a copy of ["Learning Perl"](http://oreilly.com/catalog/9780596520113) and just browse the excellent *perldoc* and start coding in Perl right away.
+Pick up a copy of ["Learning Perl"](http://oreilly.com/catalog/9780596520113) or just browse the excellent *perldoc* and start coding in Perl right away.

 #Clojure